Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 What all this means to an app developer is
 the 3 major OSs offer similar functionality when it comes to GUI design
 and you are straghtjacketed in terms of what you can do
-by the control panel paradigm of UI design.
+by the control panel metaphor of app UI design.

 The command line interface (CLI) is another UI approach that is popular on Linux.
 Such a UI does not have a graphical component